dotmake-build/command-line/README.md

 If `Run` or `RunAsync` method is missing in a command class, then by default it will show help.
 You can also manually trigger help in `Run` or `RunAsync` method of a command class via calling `CliContext.ShowHelp()`.
 For testing a command, these methods are also useful:
-- `CliContext.IsEmptyCommand()` gets value indicating whether current command is specified without any arguments or options.
+- `CliContext.Result.HasArgs` gets a value indicating whether called command is specified with any arguments or options.
-  Note that this may return true even if any arguments or options were specified for parent commands. because only arguments or options specified for the current command, are checked.
+  Note that this may return `false` even if any arguments or options were specified for parent commands. because only arguments or options specified for the called command, are checked.
   Note that arguments and options should be optional, if they are required (no default values), then handler will not run and missing error message will be shown.
-- `CliContext.IsEmpty()` gets a value indicating whether current command and all its parents are specified without any subcommands, directives, options or arguments.
+- `CliContext.Result.HasTokens` gets a value indicating whether root command is specified with any subcommands, directives, options or arguments.
 - `CliContext.ShowValues()` shows parsed values for current command and its arguments and options.
 - `CliContext.ShowHierarchy()` shows hierarchy for all commands, it will start from the root command and show a tree.